Tourism Partner Resource Guide

 Apply for a Scholarship as a First-Time Attendee to Gov Con

-The Colorado Tourism Oﬃce provides scholarships to the Governor's Tourism Conference to first-time attendees.
-The office provides scholarships to both students and professionals with a dedication to Colorado tourism.
+The Colorado Tourism Oﬃce provides funding for individuals with a dedication to Colorado tourism to attend the Governor's Tourism Conference.
 The scholarship includes conference registration and reimbursement for lodging and travel expenses.

 Conduct an audit